 I had to add my vintage sled and skiers sign to complete the ski lodge/woodland feel of this display.

-I hope you enjoyed my mini tour of the entryway of my home.
+I hope you enjoyed my mini-tour of the entryway of my home with my buffalo plaid Christmas forest!
 Here’s how you can get your hands on some of Oriental Tradings great products!

 Shop the Post